Lego Atlantis: Attractions

 In 2010, Lego Summer Camp was located in Atlantis, on Paradise Island on the Bahamas.
 The attraction was opened by Frankie Jonas (younger brother of the Jonas Brothers).
 It also included a life-sized figure of a SCUBA diver from the Lego Atlantis line of toys called L.A.N.S.E.
 (Lego Atlantis Navigational SCUBA Explorer) and Atlantis Kids Adventures (AKA) is an 8,000-square-foot club that takes the idea of personalization to the kids' level, allowing them to choose their own adventure.

 In 2011, a ride based on the Atlantis theme was introduced at Legoland Windsor Resort.
 Atlantis Submarine Voyage combined a dark submarine ride with Sea Life exhibits and was located in the Adventure Land area of the park.
 The attraction housed a 1 million litre tank that was home to 50 marine species.
 The ride was refurbished in 2019 and renamed Lego City Deep Sea Adventure.

 Other media

 In 2010, three books based on the Lego Atlantis theme were released.
 Lego Atlantis: The Quest for the Lost City and Lego Atlantis: The Menace from the Deep Activity Book were released on 1 April 2010 by Penguin Random House Children's UK.
 Lego Atlantis Brickmaster was released on 16 August 2010 by DK.

-Lego Atlantis: The Movie is a 22-minute computer animated film that was produced for the Lego Atlantis theme.
+Lego Atlantis: The Movie is a 22-minute animated film that was produced for the Lego Atlantis theme.
 The storyline follows a group of treasure hunters looking for the lost city of Atlantis.
-The film was first shown on the Cartoon Network website on February 15, 2010.
+The film was first shown on the Cartoon Network website on January 15, 2010.
 It was directed by Mark Baldo.